conscious inclusion

 Have you rejected applicants without considering their strengths, skills, and experience?
 If so, it might be time to review the snap judgments in your hiring and recruitment processes.
 Instead, list reasons why an applicant could prove a good fit for the job.

 Also, it helps to hire genuine HR managers who see value in people.
-Managers who show appreciation for co-workers and are good listeners to help foster conscious inclusion from the start.
+Managers who show appreciation for co-workers and are good listeners that help foster conscious inclusion from the start.

 Make Conscious Inclusion Measurable